KenEzekiel/Blockchain-Healthcare-System/README.md

-Here’s an improved version of your README that’s more structured, polished, and user-friendly:

----

 # Blockchain Healthcare System
 Healthcare BPJS System that utilizes blockchain to create a transparent, secure, and decentralized system to manage medical records.
 Features of this system includes: